TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 4/Matthew 4.22.md

 ---

-And they straightway left the boat and their father, and followed him.
+They immediately left the boat and their father, and followed him.